How Spain became the world leader in organ transplants

 Castillo said he drinks two litres of water each day and follows a balanced diet since he received his new kidney.

 “I have to take care of it, especially since it was given to me.
-I have to be thankful.” — AFP
+I have to be thankful.” — AFP-Relaxnews